George Wallace: Early career

 In 1938, at age 19, Wallace contributed to his grandfather's successful campaign for probate judge.
-Late in 1945, he was appointed as one of the assistant attorneys general of Alabama, and, in May 1946, he won his first election as a member to the Alabama House of Representatives.
+Late in 1945, he was appointed as one of the assistant attorneys general of Alabama, and, in May 1946, he won his first election as a member to the Alabama House of Representatives, succeeding Robert H. Bennett.
 At the time, he was considered a moderate on racial issues.
 As a delegate to the 1948 Democratic National Convention, he did not join the Dixiecrat walkout at the convention, despite his opposition to U.S. President Harry S. Truman's proposed civil rights program.
 Wallace considered it an infringement on states' rights.
 The Dixiecrats carried Alabama in the 1948 general election, having rallied behind Governor Strom Thurmond of South Carolina.
 In his 1963 inaugural speech as governor, Wallace excused his failure to walk out of the 1948 convention on political grounds.

 In 1952, he became the Circuit Judge of the Third Judicial Circuit in Alabama.
 Here he became known as "the fighting little judge", a nod to his past boxing association.
 He gained a reputation for fairness regardless of the race of the plaintiff.
-It was common practice at the time for judges in the area to refer to black lawyers by their first names, while their white colleagues were addressed formally as "Mister"; black lawyer J. L. Chestnut later said that "Judge George Wallace was the most liberal judge that I had ever practiced law in front of.
+It was common practice at the time for judges in the area to refer to Black lawyers by their first names, while their white colleagues were addressed formally as "Mister"; Black lawyer J. L. Chestnut later said that "Judge George Wallace was the most liberal judge that I had ever practiced law in front of.
 He was the first judge in Alabama to call me 'Mister' in a courtroom."

 On the other hand, Wallace issued injunctions to prevent the removal of segregation signs in rail terminals, becoming the first Southern judge to do so.
-Similarly, during efforts by civil rights organizations to expand voter registration of blacks, Wallace blocked federal efforts to review Barbour County voting lists.
+Similarly, during efforts by civil rights organizations to expand voter registration of Black people, Wallace blocked federal efforts to review Barbour County voting lists.
 He was cited for criminal contempt of court in 1959.

-As judge, Wallace granted probation to some blacks, which may have cost him the 1958 gubernatorial election.
+As judge, Wallace granted probation to some Black people, which may have cost him the 1958 gubernatorial election.

-Failed run for governor
+1958 gubernatorial campaign

 In 1958, Wallace ran in the Democratic primary for governor.
-Since the 1901 constitution's effective disfranchisement of the state's blacks, and most poor whites as well, the Democratic Party had been virtually the only party in Alabama.
-For all intents and purposes, the Democratic primary was the real contest at the state level.
-This was a political crossroads for Wallace.
-State Representative George C. Hawkins of Gadsden ran, but Wallace's main opponent was state attorney general John Malcolm Patterson, who ran with the support of the Ku Klux Klan, an organization Wallace had spoken against.
-Wallace was endorsed by the NAACP.
-Wallace lost the nomination by over 34,400 votes.
+Since the 1901 constitution's effective disfranchisement of Black Alabamians, the Democratic Party had been virtually the only party in Alabama.
+For all intents and purposes, the Democratic primary, which was a political crossroads for Wallace, was the only real contest at the state level.
+State Representative George C. Hawkins of Gadsden ran, but Wallace's main opponent was Attorney General of Alabama John M. Patterson, who ran with the support of the Ku Klux Klan, an organization Wallace had spoken out against.
+Despite being endorsed by the NAACP, Wallace lost the nomination by over 34,400 votes.